WFP Membership: FAQ

 What if I’m not a citizen of the USA?

-You can make a monthly contribution to the 501c4 issue advocacy Working Families Organization instead.
+You can make a monthly contribution to the 501c4 issue advocacy Working Families Power instead.
 Click here.

-What if I’m not ready to become a member?
+What if I’m not ready to become a dues-paying member?

 You should learn more about the Working Families Party and get involved in your area!
 Here’s three easy steps to get started: